josephmlev/darkRadio/daqAnalysisAndExperiments/teledyne/teledyneInstall/gdrcopy/README.md

 via package management, we suggest
 - On RHEL, `sudo dnf module install nvidia-driver:latest-dkms`.
 - On Debian, `sudo apt install nvidia-dkms-<your-nvidia-driver-version>`.
+- On SLE, `sudo zypper install nvidia-gfx<your-nvidia-driver-version>-kmp`.

-The supported architectures are Linux x86_64, ppc64le, and arm64.
-The supported platforms are RHEL7, RHEL8, Ubuntu16_04, Ubuntu18_04, and Ubuntu20_04.
+The supported architectures are Linux x86\_64, ppc64le, and arm64.
+The supported platforms are RHEL8, RHEL9, Ubuntu20\_04, Ubuntu22\_04,
+SLE-15 (any SP) and Leap 15.x.

 Root privileges are necessary to load/install the kernel-mode device driver.